hashicorp/terraform-provider-azurerm/website/docs/r/mssql_virtual_machine_availability_group_listener.html.markdown

 * `name` - (Required) The name which should be used for the Microsoft SQL Virtual Machine Availability Group Listener.
 Changing this forces a new resource to be created.

-* `sql_virtual_machine_group_id` - (Required) ID of the SQL Virtual Machine Group to create the listener.
+* `sql_virtual_machine_group_id` - (Required) The ID of the SQL Virtual Machine Group to create the listener.
 Changing this forces a new resource to be created.

-* `availability_group_name` - (Optional) Name of the Availability Group.
+* `availability_group_name` - (Optional) The name of the Availability Group.
 Changing this forces a new resource to be created.

 * `load_balancer_configuration` - (Optional) A `load_balancer_configuration` block as defined below.
 Changing this forces a new resource to be created.